saucelabs/sauce-docs/docs/error-reporting/language-integrations/python.md

 )
 ```

-## Sending Reports from Unhandled Exceptions
+## Sending Reports From Unhandled Exceptions

 By default, the `backtracepython` module automatically captures unhandled exceptions and creates and sends error reports from them.
 This behavior can be adjusted with the `disable_global_handler` option in `bt.initialize` (see below).